Evikk/climetrics/README.md

   - Alert deletion and editing functionality is not implemented.
   - User authentication/authorization: Currently, the system is open.
 - **Frontend Testing:** No automated tests are set up for the React frontend.
+- **E2E Testing:** E2E tests are missing.
+- **Scheduler:** If the backend server instance crashes, scheduled jobs stop.
+It doesn't scale horizontally well (multiple instances would run the same job multiple times).
+A more robust solution for production might involve a dedicated job queue system (e.g., RabbitMQ) or a distributed cron service.
 - **API Optimization:** Caching is not implemented, ideally we would like to cache the get weather API call with a somewhat short TTL (weather doesn't change that often).
 - **Configuration:** The job schedule interval (currently 5 minutes) is hardcoded.
 - **API Key Security:** The Tomorrow.io API key is stored in a `.env` file.
 For production, consider more secure secret management solutions.